 Some fine print:

 - Paying a fast-track fee does not guarantee peer-review.
-While we rarely reject manuscripts without external peer-review (known at other journals as editorial "desk-review"), we reserve the right to reject the paper promptly and without external review if the paper is out of scope or has obvious flaws, and we will not refund the FTF as long as this decision is made within the promised 3 weeks.
+While we rarely reject manuscripts without external peer-review (known at other journals as editorial "desk-review"), we reserve the right to reject the paper promptly and without external review if the paper is out of scope or has obvious flaws, and we will not refund the FTF as long as this decision is made within the promised 4 weeks (20 business days).

 - The fast-track fee is not refundable under any circumstance, even if we reject the paper (with or without peer-reviews) in the time period stipulated above.

-- We reserve the right to refund the fast-track fee and process the manuscript in the regular submission track if we are unable to meet the deadline due to a delay peer-review step or other issues beyond our control.
+- We reserve the right to credit/refund the fast-track fee and process the manuscript in the regular submission track if we are unable to meet the deadline due to failure to find peer-reviewers or other issues for which we have to assume responsibility.